metalbear-co/metalbear.co/content/en/blog/macos-bypassing-sip/index.md

 ```

 ## Bonus content: Why is this possible?
-You might be asking yourself: “If this is a security feature by Apple, why is it possible to just bypass it that way?”
+You might be asking yourself, “If this is a security feature by Apple, why is it possible to just bypass it that way?”
 The answer is that we do not bypass the security feature, just the problem it created for us.
 Apple operating systems have the concept of [“entitlements”](https://developer.apple.com/documentation/bundleresources/entitlements), which are definitions of which special operations an executable is allowed to perform, and which special resources it should have access to.
 Before released applications can have entitlements, they need to go through some approval process with Apple.
 Shared libraries get the entitlements of the host executable, so if we could load any library to any process, a non-Apple-approved library could enjoy entitlements it shouldn’t have by loading into an entitled process.
 That would be a pretty straight forward privilege escalation of that library’s code.
 SIP and the [hardened runtime](https://developer.apple.com/documentation/security/hardened_runtime) prevent that from happening.

 When we, in our bypassing mechanism, copy an executable and resign it, it loses its entitlements.
 So it is still guaranteed that our dynamic library could not run with any ungranted entitlements.
 The integrity of granted entitlements is preserved.
 The loss of entitlements is not a problem for mirrord, because we do not expect to ever execute with mirrord any application that requires Apple entitlements.
 Apple entitlements are a concept that exists in operating systems of Apple consumer devices like iPhone or Macbook, while mirrord is used to run cloud services.
 So we give up the mirrored application’s entitlements (which do not exist or are not needed), in order to be able to load our library into that application.